KindleModding/kindlemodding.github.io/jailbreaking/AdBreak/index.md

         <div class="step">
             <h2>Jailbreak!</h2>
             <div class="stepContent">
-                <p>Unplug, click on an ad and go through the popups, once you click OK on "Bang!", the jailbreak script should run.</p>
+                <p>Unplug, click on an ad and go through the popups, once you click Close on "Bang!", the jailbreak script should run.</p>
                 <img src="./demo.png" />
             </div>
         </div>